Skip to main content

 Banana Preparations

-Bananas cooked in various ways - baked in lap lap, fried, or as dessert with coconut cream.
+Bananas turn up baked into lap lap, fried, or served as dessert under coconut cream.

 Island Vegetables